 Business could not care less whether the software gets deployed in pieces or in a big bang; business could not care less whether development is done by autonomous teams or by all the programmers shouting at each other in one big room; business could not care less whether the software communicates via REST or via pheromone secretion.
 Things were getting done before, and things would continue getting done, regardless of those alleged "advantages" of microservices.
 Scalability was the only thing that was impossible before microservices and was made possible by microservices.

-Of course, you might not agree with this definition; if not, then please take it as nothing but a working definition only for the purposes of my articles.
+Of course, you might not agree with this definition; if not, then please take it as nothing but a working definition, and only for the purpose of these papers about statelessness.

-There is one more characteristic of microservices which is a direct consequence of the first, so it is not really fundamental, but it is so important that it practically becomes a requirement.
-That is resilience.
+There is one more characteristic of microservices which is not really fundamental, because it is a direct consequence of the first, but it is so important that it deserves mentioning as a requirement, and this is resilience.

 You see, scalable architectures are not magically capable of performing better than monolithic ones; in fact, quite the opposite is true: in terms of raw throughput per unit of hardware, scalable architectures perform much worse than monolithic ones.
-In order to accommodate the same workload that you used to have with a single server running a monolith, you might need several servers running microservices.
+In order to accommodate the same workload that you used to have with a single server running a monolithic application, you might need several servers running microservices.
 The benefit of the scalable architecture is that you can in fact now throw more hardware at the problem, instead of being stuck with a single piece of hardware.
 So, given enough money to buy enough hardware you can end up with a higher sum of throughput despite the worse throughput per unit of hardware.
+Thus, when we are talking about scalability, we are usually talking about a lot of hardware.
+And by this I mean an awful lot of hardware.

 Now, it just so happens that hardware, being necessarily bound to the constraints of the physical world™, has this inconvenient characteristic called "Mean Time Before Failure" (MTBF) which is of a somewhat statistical nature: the more pieces of hardware you have, the higher the chances are that any one of them will fail at any given moment.
 Furthermore, as these pieces age, their individual chances of failure at any given moment increase.
-All this leads to hardware failure in server farms becoming not just something that there is a high risk of; not even just something that is inevitable; it actually becomes a regularly occurring phenomenon.
+The result of all this is that hardware failure in server farms becomes not just something that there is a high risk of; not even just something that is inevitable; it actually becomes a regularly occurring phenomenon.
 As such, hardware failure cannot be addressed on an as-needed basis via crisis management responses; it must be addressed systematically, as a normal part of the operation of the system.
 This means that the software that runs on that hardware must be capable of continuing to function as if nothing happened despite pieces of the hardware randomly failing and being replaced all the time.

 A software system that manages to continue functioning despite parts of it ceasing to work is called a resilient software system.
 If we want to add the resilience concern into our definition, then this is what we are left with: